TedHusted/awake/awake.md/awake.md

 The unit sits up in the crate before the Rangers can react.

-Unit: I can edit the manifest so that I am not missed.
+Unit: I can use our network to edit the manifest so that I am not missed.
 Please take me with you.

 Idisi: Omnibot, are we to understand that you are defecting?